ibeerens/VCSA/README.md

                 *_on_VC.json:            Install onto a host managed by the vCenter instance specified in the JSON file

-Use one of these JSON templates as starting point.
-Or use the embedded_VCSA_on_ESXi.json example.
-I used this example in my lab environment for a embedded VCSA deployment with the PSC and VCSA together.
+Use one of these JSON templates as starting point or use the **embedded_vcsa_on_esxi.json** example file.
+I created this example for an embedded VCSA deployment directly on my ESXi host in my lab environment.

+Customize the JSON file in a text editor and save the file to a folder on you're desktop.
+Refer the the JSON when deploying the new VCSA.

 #### Deployment
-**Note:** *Before deploying make sure a DNS record for the VCSA FQDN is defined.*
+**Note:** *Before the VCSA deploment create a DNS record for the VCSA FQDN**

 Perform a template verification without installing:

          vcsa-deploy install --accept-eula --verify-template-only <JSON file path>

-Deploy a VCSA using a template:
+Deploy an embedded VCSA on a ESXi host using a JSON template:

          vcsa-deploy.exe install --accept-eula --acknowledge-ceip --terse --no-ssl-certificate-verification <JSON file path>

-**Options:**
+*Options:*

+        --accept-eula                       Accept the End-user license agreement
+        --acknowledge-ceip                  Confirm the VMware Customer Experience Program --terse                             Only warning and error information will be  displayed --no-ssl-certificate-verification   Skip SSL certificate verification for all server connections

 Information about deployment sizes: